2013Commons/hive-cassandra/README.md

 2. Install the project:

   a.
 Git project and compile it.

   b.
+Copy those jars to the shark(installed dir)/lib/.

+    Those jar are : cassandra-all-2.0.4.jar,
+                    cassandra-thrift-2.0.4.jar,
+                    hive-0.11.0-hadoop-2.0.0-cassandra-2.0-0.0.1.jar,

-Copy those jars to the shark(installed dir)/lib/. those jar are : cassandra-all-2.0.4.jar, cassandra-thrift-2.0.4.jar,  hive-0.11.0-hadoop-2.0.0-cassandra-2.0-0.0.1.jar, whick are in the project/target and project/target/dependency.
+    whick are in the project/target and project/target/dependency.

 3. Execute: in shark directory, and run ./bin/shark.